Showing posts with label Vintage Paperbacks. Show all posts

 Ward’s fortunes begin to turn as the 19th century draws to a close.
 He is granted a divorce from Lily, but by the time it’s final Julia has married someone else — Hobart Bayard, now a bank president.
 Ward’s son Robin will have nothing to do with him, while Belle is uncontrollable, having been kicked out of every school she’s been enrolled in.
 Then Belle marries Laddie, an arrogant aspiring artist and abusive prick who beats Belle as regularly as she cheats on him.

-The stresses aren’t confined to Ward’s personal life, however.
+The stresses aren’t confined to Ward’s personal life.
 Industrialist Henry Flagler needs a railroad to transport guests to his Ponce de Leon Hotel in St. Augustine, and the railroad he wants to buy is Ward’s.
 He asks Ward to name his price, but Ward is too proud to sell.
 But Flagler’s not the type of man to take no for an answer.
 If Ward isn’t going to sell willingly, Flagler will use his power and influence to make sure he’ll have to sell.
 Still, Ward holds out, until a hurricane forces his hand.

 Harry Whittington by Any Other Name is Just as Good